 Romantic Restaurants.
 There are no shortage of romantic restaurants.
 From gilded Michelin three-star restaurants to tiny pocket-sized bistros with a handful of tables, Paris offers something for everybody.
 Our top romantic getaways are:

 - Le Meurice.
-With one of the of the most beautiful dining rooms in the world, Le Meurice offers a white-glove service with cuisine by Yannick Alleno, one fo the top chefs in the world.
-Dripping with chandeliers, gold leaf mirrors and Louvre like paintings on the ceiling, this Michelin three star restaurant is a romantic star.
+With one of the of the most beautiful dining rooms in the world, Le Meurice offers a white-glove service under Alain Ducasse, one fo the top chefs in the world.
+Dripping with chandeliers, gold leaf mirrors and Louvre like paintings on the ceiling, this Michelin two star restaurant is a romantic star.

 - Les Cocottes.
 This sleek and sexy restaurant on Rue Saint-Dominique in the fashionable 7th Arrondissement, is a big hit with upper-crust Parisians.
 It takes no reservations, and offers a good value for those on a budget but want to experience an indulgence of superb cuisine by Christian Constant.